alan-turing-institute/TTW-Practitioners-Hub/case-studies-and-reports/case-studies/2023_turing_way_practitioners_hub_DigiHaul_case_study.md

-# **AI in transportation: DigiHaul's vision for decarbonizing the UK’s road network**
+# **AI in transportation: DigiHaul's vision for decarbonising the UK’s road network**

 An independent clothing manufacturer has just received its first order from a retail partner after the business confirmed it could meet a short delivery lead-time.
 The order is very lucrative and there is high business expectation that this is a strategic relationship that they want to grow.
 Excellent news!